Safe Exercises for Seniors at Home

-This may mean that home modifications are needed to promote independence while providing a safe space to exercise in which ensures the prevention of accidents or injury.
+This may mean those home modifications are needed to promote independence while providing a safe space to exercise in which ensures the prevention of accidents or injury.

 Here are some DIY fitness exercises that seniors can perform to get fit safely in the comfort of their own homes.

 Physicians recommend that elderly people carry out at least 30 minutes of cardiorespiratory exercise each day.